Why Sellers Hesitate on VA Loans

 - Address Potential Repairs Upfront: Proactively discuss minor fixes.
 This helps avoid any surprises with the VA appraisal.

-- Include a Personal Letter: Share a heartfelt note about your military service.
+- Include a Personal Letter: Share a heartfelt note about your Military service.
 It can resonate strongly with sellers.

 Real-World Example: Overcoming Appraisal Concerns